vnen/godot-tiled-importer/README.md

 If no error occurs, the generated scene will be stored where you set it.
 The TileSets will be on a relative folder or embedded, depending on the options.

+## Caveats on Tiled maps

+* Godot TileSets only have on collision shape, so the last found will overwrite the others.

+* The same goes for navigation/occluder polygons.

+* There's no Ellipse shape in Godot.
+If you use it as a collision object, it will be converted to a capsule shape, which may be imprecise.
+However, if the Tiled ellipse is a perfect circle, a CircleShape2D will be used instead.

+* Set the type of the object to `navigation` or `occluder` to use it as such.

+* Only polygons can be used as occluder/navigation.
+For those, you can make a polygon or polyline in Tiled.
+Rectangles will be converted to polygons, but ellipses are not accepted.

+* Occluder shapes are set as closed if a polygon is used and as open if it is a polyline.

+* When creating a polygon or polyline in Tiled, do it in **clockwise order**.
+  This is very important so Godot can properly recognize the shapes.

+* Object and image layers are currently ignored.

+* Godot has no decompression function (yet).
+So don't save the Tiled Map with any compressed format.
+"Base64 (uncompressed)" is also valid.
+You'll receive an error message if compressed data is detected.

 ## Options